Particular/docs.particular.net/samples/sqs/simple/sample.md

 ### View a message in transit

 At startup the endpoint will send two messages.
-On is a message that falls under the 256kb size limit.
+One is a message that falls under the 256kb size limit.
 The other is above that limit and will leverage the [S3 Bucket For Large Messages](/transports/sqs/configuration-options.md#s3bucketforlargemessages) feature of the SQS transport.

 snippet: sends